razaghimahdi/Crypto-news/README.md

 # Crypto News

 ## Introduction:
-Crypto News is an open-source Android Kotlin application that displays up-to-date news about cryptocurrencies.
+Crypto News is an open-source Android Kotlin application that provides users with the latest news about cryptocurrencies.
-It is developed by Mahdi Razzaghi Ghaleh, with a base MVI architecture using use-cases.
+The app is designed by Mahdi Razzaghi Ghaleh and implemented with an MVI architecture using use-cases.
-The app uses Retrofit to retrieve data from the network and Koin for dependency injection.
+To retrieve data from the network, it uses Retrofit, and Dependency Injection is done using Koin.
-It also uses Glide to load images.
+Additionally, Glide is employed to load images.

 ## Features: